Artemis1702/Cookr-Hackathon/README.md

 ### Enhancements and Directions for Further Developmen
 * My main Idea was to create something like chatGPT but only for foods.
 Which would give the tags and other information for the input Food Item.
   * To achieve the above functionality we can increase the number of websites we scrape the information from instead of limiting to only one website (Wikipedia).
+  * We can also implement a web crawler and index required web pages and then scrape all of them.
   * We can also enhance the NLP model to detect all words related to food industry and then choose the required tags from them.
 * The above suggestions could not be implemented by me, due to the limited time constraints.

 ## Question 2 - Last Mile Delivery Batching.
 60 marks